ch007m/litoria/README.md

 - Find a project name and Rename it
 - Setup test case for the commands
 - What is the best way to log (ERR, INFO, ...)
+- Review Node version required.
+Should be 4,5 & 6

 ## Install package